smartsheet-platform/smartsheet-csharp-sdk/README.md

 ## System Requirements

 The SDK supports C# version 4.0 or later running on .NET platform version 4.0 or later.
+In addition, we support any .NET language compatible with that platform version.

 ## Installation
 The SDK can be installed by using NuGet or by compiling from source.
 These two alternatives are outlined below.